-I currently work for IBM at the TJ Watson research lab, New York.
-I am part of
+Previously I worked for IBM at the TJ Watson research lab, New York.
+I was

-the X10 group.
-I have worked on the X10
+part of the X10 group.
+I have worked on the

-layer for low-level high performance network APIs.
-I have also worked
+low-level high performance network APIs.
+I maintained the type system.
+I lead

-on the X10 to CUDA compiler, and the runtime extensions to allow the running of
+the work on the X10 to CUDA compiler, and the runtime extensions to allow the

 Eisenbach and Sophia